Delicious Ways to Reduce Cholesterol Without Drugs

 There are two different types of cholesterol; low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
 HDL is commonly known as 'good' cholesterol and LDL is recognised as 'bad' cholesterol.
 LDL has been markedly linked with heart disease, whereas HDL is thought to reduce the chance of a heart attack.
 It has been estimated that approximately 25% of Americans are at risk from heart disease due to atherosclerosis, and around 10% have such high levels that doctors are left no choice than to prescribe cholesterol reducing drugs.

 There are a number of foods which are believed to significantly lower LDL cholesterol.
 Fiber-rich foods are said to be particularly beneficial and will not only lower 'bad' cholesterol, but also help the bowel to function properly, lowering the risk of colon and bowel cancer.
 There are many other foods that can help the body fight back against these dangerous deposits.

 Fiber-rich foods, particularly oat bran, barley and wheat bran.
 They can be eaten as a cereal for breakfast and sprinkled onto other foods.
 Pearl barley can be added to soups.
 Apples and pears also have considerable amounts of soluble fiber and should be enjoyed on a daily basis

-Beans and Pulses are high in fiber and low-fat.
+Beans, Peas & Lentils (Pulses) are high in fiber and low-fat.
 They also contain lecithin, a nutrient that lowers cholesterol.
-Try to incorporate kidney, fava, borlotti and other dried whole-foods into your diet; there are many different types of lentils and pulses that are delicious in soups and stews
+Try to incorporate kidney, fava, borlotti, and other dried whole-foods into your diet; there are many different types of lentils and peas that are delicious in soups and stews

 Avocado contains prolific amounts of monounsaturated fat, which helps to reduce LDL cholesterol and has many other health benefits including anti-cancer properties